drakon64/nixos-cosmic-iso/README.md

 These ISO's are built from the NixOS Graphical Installer Base with the following modifications:
 * memtest86+ is not included
 * PulseAudio is disabled in favour of PipeWire
+* Flatpak is enabled
+  * This is required for COSMIC Store